 Heel pain can also be caused by certain illnesses such as diabetes, inflammatory arthritic conditions, or Sever’s disease in children.

-More often than not, the source of heel pain is related to plantar fasciosis and Achilles tendinopathy.
-Plantar fasciitis is an inflammation of the tissue band (plantar fascia) that connects the heel to the toes through its archway.
-It is a common foot ailment often associated with heel spurs, as many who have plantar fasciitis also have heel spurs.
-However, plantar fasciitis is not caused by heel spurs, leading to its misdiagnosis as the cause of discomfort.
+More often than not, heel pain is due to plantar fasciosis and Achilles tendinopathy.
+Plantar fasciitis is an inflammation of the tissue band (plantar fascia) that connects the heel to the toes through its arch.
+It is a common foot ailment often associated with heel spurs, as many people with plantar fasciitis also have them.
+However, plantar fasciitis is not caused by heel spurs, which can lead to its misdiagnosis as the cause of discomfort.

-Achilles tendonitis is an overuse injury in the tendon connecting the back of the leg to the heel, which commonly occurs in athletes and those with an increased level of activity that places an increased strain on the foot.
+Achilles tendonitis is an overuse injury of the tendon connecting the back of the leg to the heel, which commonly occurs in athletes and in those with increased activity that places strain on the foot.

-If you believe you have heel spurs, a consultation with one of our podiatrists can quickly assess whether the foot pain caused is from a heel spur or is attributed to another musculoskeletal injury or disease.
+If you believe you have heel spurs, a consultation with one of our podiatrists can help quickly assess whether the foot pain is caused by a heel spur or by another musculoskeletal injury or disease.

 Musculoskeletal Dysfunctions Related to Heel Spurs

 We see patients at The Foot Practice podiatry clinic daily with heel pain.
-Research on Google may indicate that the condition is a heel spur.
-However, the subtle differences that cause heel pain are best evaluated by a podiatrist or foot doctor.
+A Google search may indicate that the condition is a heel spur.
+However, the subtle differences that cause heel pain are best evaluated by a podiatrist or foot and ankle doctor.

 Taking the necessary precautions to prevent heel spurs from forming in the first place is essential.
-These measures can include wearing supportive shoes, stretching muscles in the leg before movement and exercise, and using insoles to support overpronation and oversupination.
+These measures can include wearing supportive shoes, stretching leg muscles before movement and exercise, and using insoles to support overpronation and oversupination.

-How to treat heel spurs starts with a proper diagnosis to develop the right treatment plan for your condition, primarily if the condition is caused by another dysfunction, such as:
+How to treat heel spurs starts with a proper diagnosis to develop the right treatment plan for your condition, especially if the condition is caused by another dysfunction, such as:

-• Tarsal Tunnel Syndrome can lead to permanent and irreversible nerve damage as the posterior tibial nerve pinches at the tarsal tunnel, causing heel pain, numbness, and tingling.
+- Tarsal Tunnel Syndrome can lead to permanent, irreversible nerve damage when the posterior tibial nerve is compressed at the tarsal tunnel, resulting in heel pain, numbness, and tingling.

 These are only a few conditions that exhibit heel pain and can be mistaken for heel spurs.